junemore/traffic-accidents-analysis/README.md

 ["Fatality Analysis Reporting System (FARS) Analytical User’s Manual 1975-2016"](https://crashstats.nhtsa.dot.gov/Api/Public/ViewPublication/812447) has been a great reference of code meaning in our analysis; you might want to download it just for reference,

-Note : the combine "Preson" is verg large so it takes a long time to load, so we store information we need as person.h5 in results.
+Note : the combined "Preson" file is verg large so it takes a long time to load, so we store information we need as person.h5 in results.
 We will load this dataframe directly to save time.
+You can still access original "person" data in the "data" folder.

 ## Required Installation
 The only software installation needed to run this repo is [Anaconda]("https://conda.io/docs/user-guide/install/index.html#regular-installation").
 Follow the instruction on this website to have Anaconda installed.
 Once it has been installed, you are all set to got to the next step.